ctaho19/fssg/docs/PIPELINE_STRUCTURE_GUIDE.md

 - **Fixture Usage**: Create fixtures for common test data
 - **Coverage**: Aim for high test coverage, especially for business logic
 - **Edge Cases**: Test edge cases (empty data, error conditions)
+- **Utilize All Fixtures/Mocks**: Ensure all defined test fixtures and mock functions are used in tests
+- **Remove Unused Mocks**: Delete any unused mock functions instead of leaving them in the codebase

 ## Onboarding New Controls